posted August 15, 2017

 Step 5: Draft Your Cover Letter

 A cover letter is not a one-size-fits-all approach.
-In fact, each one should be tailored to the position to where you are applying.
+In fact, each one should be tailored to the position to which you are applying.
 The cover letter is your opportunity to show you’ve done your homework and shows how your experience aligns with the employer’s business goals and objectives.

 Once you’ve gotten the interview, now is your time to shine.
 The employer has more than likely already seen your resume, so the interview is an opportunity for them to get to know you, and for you to get to know them.
+Wear the right clothes.
 Let your personality shine.
 Ask questions.
 Dig deep and see what they’re truly looking for in a candidate.
 Do your research and practice your answers.
 Lastly, always follow up with a thank you note within 24 hours of your interview.